metal/metal.js/README.md

 		value: 'Initial body content.'
 	},
 	footerContent: {
-		value: 'Initial footer content.'
+		value: SoyComponent.sanitizeHtml('<footer>Initial footer content.</footer>')
 	}
 };
 ```

 This file just defines a class named MyWidget, makes it extend from SoyComponent, imports the compiled soy templates and defines two [attributes](#attribute).
+Note that html strings need to be properly sanitized, otherwise they will be escaped by default before rendering.

 Now we just need a soy file for MyWidget's rendering logic.
 It would look like this:

 ```
 {namespace Templates.MyWidget}